akshaychauhan-ac/front-end/css/README.md

     3) display -
         none - hides the element completely.
         block - Displays an element as a block element (like <p>). inline - Displays an element as an inline element (like <span>).
-Any height and width properties will have no effect. inline-block - Displays an element as an inline-level block container.
+Any height and width will have no effect. inline-block - Displays an element as an inline-level block container.
                 The element itself is formatted as an inline element, but you can apply height and width values.

     4) Positioning
         static - Default property.
-Elements are not affected by the top, bottom, left, and right properties. relative - Positioned relative to its normal position.
-Elements are adjusted by the top, bottom, left, and right properties. absolute - Positioned relative to the nearest positioned ancestor.
-If it has no positioned ancestors, it uses the document body, and moves along with page scrolling.
+Elements are not affected by the TBLR properties. relative - Positioned relative to its normal position.
+Elements are adjusted by the TBLR properties. absolute - Positioned relative to the nearest positioned ancestor.
-        fixed - Positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.
+            If it has no positioned ancestors, it uses the document body, and moves along with page scrolling. fixed - Positioned relative to the viewport, it always stays in the same place even if the page is scrolled.

     5) Flexbox
         A Flexible Layout must have a parent element with the display property set to flex.